When Is the Best Time

 Monthly Bear Activity Overview

-There is a Visitor Centre and Ranger at Brooks Camp open from June to mid-September.
+The Visitor Centre is open, and a Ranger is available at Brooks Camp from June to mid-September.
 Another Visitor Center can be found at King Salmon Airport.
 You get a brief bear safety talk after arrival in Brooks.

 It is a little tricky to get here.
 Brooks Falls is situated in the remote wilderness.
 There are two options to get to Brooks Falls, but both are weather-depending, and the weather is unpredictable.
 From King Salmon, you have to change into a floatplane or a water taxi to get to Brooks Falls, which takes 20 minutes to one hour, depending on what you choose.